punchplatform/starters/custom_nodes/java/README.md

 mvn clean install
 ```

-## Start your punchline in development mode with docker
+## Start your punchline in development mode with Docker

 To test the punchline above in foreground mode simply run :